 In 1989, a gunman shocked the nation when he murdered 14 young women and wounded 14 more at École Polytéchnique de Montreal because they were women.1 After that, the Canadian Government made a $3 million investment through the Ministry of Health to address the public policy, education, legislation and applied research on violence against women and children.
 In 1991, this resulted in the development of five sister centres2 of excellence in research and education on violence against women, and more broadly, gender-based violence.
 Over the intervening 30 years, these centres have conducted more than 400 studies, many employing community-based research methods, raised nearly $50 million dollars in research funding and trained nearly 2,000 scholars in gender-based violence that have seeded institutions across Canada and the globe.
 On the 30th anniversary of the establishment of the Alliance, we seek to further the Alliance’s important work by taking our training to the next transformational level with AVA.

-To transform population (community) health and social services to promote health and wellness of girls and women at risk/affected by violence and adversity over the life-cycle.
+- Strengthen and build capacity to transform population (community) health and social services to promote the health and wellness of girls, women, and gender-diverse people, at risk/affected by violence and adversity over the lifecycle

 Why it Matters